alibaba/xquic/docs/API.md

 Connection-Layer-Callback-Function mainly handles the connection events, like connection creation,

 **ALPN implementation considerations**
-In consideration of ALPN implementations, xquic devides Connection-Callback-Functions into Trasnport-Callback-Functions and ALPN-Callback-Functions.
+In consideration of ALPN implementations, xquic divides Connection-Callback-Functions into Transport-Callback-Functions and ALPN-Callback-Functions.

-Trasnport-Callback-Functions is the abstraction of QUIC Transport protocol event aggregation, mainly includes the common attributes of QUIC Transport protocol between different Application-Layer-Proctocols, like session ticket, write socket, stateless reset, etc. No matter what ALPN is, these callback functions will directly interact with application.
+Transport-Callback-Functions is the abstraction of QUIC Transport protocol event aggregation, mainly includes the common attributes of QUIC Transport protocol between different Application-Layer-Protocols, like session ticket, write socket, stateless reset, etc. No matter what ALPN is, these callback functions will directly interact with application.

 ALPN-Callback-Functions mainly involves the concepts of connection and stream data, and includes connection event callback functions and stream event callback functions.
 These callback functions will interact with Application-Layer-Protocols first, then Application-Layer-Protocols will define its interaction with application.

-As Trasnport-Callback-Functions are reusable, classification of these callback functions may help to reduce workload when implementing a new kind of Application-Layer-Protocol.
+As Transport-Callback-Functions are reusable, classification of these callback functions may help to reduce workload when implementing a new kind of Application-Layer-Protocol.

 ### Engine Callback Functions
 #### xqc_timestamp_pt